gitter-badger/koueki/README.md

 such as the `analysis` attribute of events should be used to inform others of if they should act on an attribute alone.

+Koueki will provide a consistent API alongside a MISP-compatible "legacy" API.

 ## Motivation